Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Convergence Analysis

-\paragraph{Strongly Convex Functions} We make the following standard assumptions. \begin{assum} $F$ is twice continuously differentiable. \end{assum} \begin{assum} There exist constants $0<\mu \leq L$ such that $ \mu I \preceq \nabla^2F(w) \preceq L I$, for all $w \in \mathbb{R}^d$. \end{assum} First, we show that the inverse Hessian approximations generated by the S-LBFGS method have eigenvalues that are uniformly bounded above and away from zero.
-The proof technique is an adaptation of that in \cite{byrd2016stochastic,berahas2016multi}; however, modifications are necessary since the inverse Hessian approximations are constructed using information only from the current iterate, and not constructed sequentially.
+First, we show that the inverse Hessian approximations $H_k$ generated by the sampled LBFGS method have eigenvalues that are uniformly bounded above and away from zero.
+The proof technique is an adaptation of that in \cite{byrd2016stochastic,berahas2016multi}; however, modifications are necessary since in our approach the inverse Hessian approximations are constructed using information only from the current iterate, and not constructed sequentially.